How to Write an Invoice That Gets Paid Same-Day (UK Trades)

 4. Include a one-tap pay link

-If a customer has to find their card, type 16 digits, find the CVV — they will close the email.
+If a customer has to find their card, type 16 digits, then find the CVV, they will close the email.
 Stripe pay-by-link or Apple Pay halves friction.

 5. Show photos of the work done

 An invoice that says ‘boiler service’ is forgettable.
 An invoice with three before/after photos is undeniable.
-Photos = fewer disputes = faster pay.
+Photos cut disputes and shorten pay times.

 6. Personalise the line items in their language

-Customers don’t pay quickly when they read jargon they don’t understand.
+Customers pay slower when they read jargon they don’t understand.
 Replace ‘DZR brass nipple 1/2 BSP’ with ‘New brass connector for kitchen tap’.

 7. End with a friendly nudge, not a threat

 ‘Late fees apply after 14 days’ feels adversarial.
 ‘Pay before Friday and you’re sorted for the weekend’ feels human.
-Same outcome, different velocity.
+Same outcome, faster pay.

 The one wording change that mattered most

-Of all 7 points, swapping “Net 30” for “Due on receipt” had the biggest measured effect: average pay time dropped from 18 days to 7 days across 4,200 invoices that made the change.
+Of all 7 points, swapping “Net 30” for “Due on receipt” had the biggest measured effect.
+Average pay time dropped from 18 days to 7 days across 4,200 invoices that made the change.
 The customer reads “30” and sets a calendar reminder.
-They read “today” and pay it before they forget.
+They read “today” and pay before they forget.

 Want this built in?

-Love Invoicing’s default invoice template already enforces all 7 points: total at top, photo attachments, one-tap pay link, plain English line items, and friendly tone defaults.
-Read more about our invoicing features, or jump straight to pricing — starting at £12/month.
+Love Invoicing’s default invoice template covers all 7 points: total at top, photo attachments, one-tap pay link, plain English line items, friendly tone.
+Read more about our invoicing features, or jump to pricing from £9.99/month.

 Related reading: Why your invoice gets ignored on Friday afternoon and Free quote templates for plumbers and electricians.